Package pygeodesy :: Module formy

 Returns:

-Initial or final bearing (compass radiansPI2) or zero if start and end point coincide.
+Initial or final bearing (compass radiansPI2) or zero if both are coincident.

 compassAngle (lat1, lon1, lat2, lon2, adjust=True, wrap=False)